-Stay Put Status - Stay Put Status means that students and staff should remain in current areas until further notice.
+STAY PUT STATUS - Stay Put Status means that students and staff should remain in current areas until further notice.
 Stay Put status could occur for many reasons: power shutdown, medical emergency in the building, an unwanted intruder on the premises, etc.

-A.L.I.C.E. - When danger is present, we use the nationally recognized approach called A.L.I.C.E., or Alert, Lockdown, Inform, Counter and Evacuation.
+A.L.I.C.E. - In the past, the message was to lock down-turn out the lights, lock the door and hide under a desk.
+That method alone has proven to not always be the most effective.
+The new, nationally recognized approach is called A.L.I.C.E., or Alert, Lockdown, Inform, Counter and Evacuation.
 It emphasizes making active decisions-making such as barricading classroom doors or evacuating.
 Centerville Schools, in partnership with local law enforcement, are training and educating staff and students on what to do in an emergency situation.
 When confronted with an unexpected event, especially one of violence, we must act quickly to determine the best action to take.
 This can be accomplished through training and practice.
 We will practice different strategies to create a mindset that allows staff (and students, depending on age) to make the best decision possible, given the information available.